Do you know how to have a conversation?

 (5) Get to the truth, not the victory

 This is really just a re-phrase of (1).

-The conversation might involve persuasion (I call myself a Persuasion Jedi, after all), but it should not involve conquest.
+The conversation might involve persuasion (I call myself a Persuasion Jedi, after all), but not conquest.

 Real conversation is not Zero-Sum.
-Us vs Them.
+It's not Us vs Them.

-It’s a hollow victory that sees you summitting Everest while your mate tumbles into the crevasse.
+It’s a hollow victory that sees you summitting Everest while your mate tumble into the crevasse.